iTwin/presentation/packages/hierarchies/README.md

 - A hierarchy level is a group of hierarchy nodes that are at the same level in the hierarchy.
 In the above example the root level contains `Node 0`, `Node 1` and `Node 2`.
 Child level of `Node 2` contains `Node 2-0`, `Node 2-1`.
 - A hierarchy branch is a sub-hierarchy under specific parent node, including the parent itself.
 In the above example, the branch of `Node 2` contains `Node 2`, `Node 2-0`, `Node 2-1` and `Node 2-1-0`.

-In the context of `@itwin/presentation-hierarchies` package, a hierarchy is built by requesting hierarchy levels from a [hierarchy provider](#hierarchy-provider).
-The provider knows how to create hierarchy levels based on the data in an iModel and a [hierarchy definition](#hierarchy-definition).
+In the context of `@itwin/presentation-hierarchies` package, a hierarchy is built by requesting hierarchy levels from a [hierarchy provider](#hierarchy-providers).
+A couple of built-in hierarchy provider implementations are delivered with the package - see [hierarchy providers](#hierarchy-providers) section for more information.

 ### Hierarchy nodes

-A `HierarchyNode` interface in the package represents a single node in a hierarchy.
+A `HierarchyNode` data structure in the package represents a single node in a hierarchy.
 It contains information about what the node represents (through it's `key` property), label and other properties.
 There are multiple types of nodes:

-- A generic node is not based on any iModel data and is created by the application.
-Its `key` is is a `GenericNodeKey` and has a consumer-supplied identifier with an optional `source` attribute identifying the hierarchy provider that created the node.
+- A generic node is not based on any iModel data.
+Its `key` is a `GenericNodeKey` and has a consumer-supplied identifier with an optional `source` attribute identifying the hierarchy provider that created the node.
 - An instances node is based on one or more ECInstance(s) in an iModel.
 Its `key` is an `InstancesNodeKey` and contains identifiers of those ECInstances, in addition to `imodelKey` attribute that identifies the source iModel.
 - A grouping node groups one or more instances nodes.
 Its `key` is a `GroupingNodeKey` and contains the grouping criteria, which depends on the type of grouping:
   - Label grouping node keys have a label.